arunasurya/bisqtransifex/translationguidelines.md

 ## Transifex project
 The Transifex project is run by a group of Bisq contributors: Transifex admins, translators and reviewers.
 [Transifex admins](transifexadmin.md) coordinate various activities and may also contribute as translators and/or reviewers.

 All the translations for Bisq need to go through Transifex to be evaluated and reviewed.
+The exceptions may be translations for videos on the Bisq YouTube channel.
+This is open to discussion among the translators.

 ## Communication
 Daily communication occurs on the #transifex Slack channel, while major announcements are posted in Transifex (announcements and [team discussions](https://www.transifex.com/bisq/teams/69542/discussions/)), and on [Bisq forum](https://bisq.community/t/internationalization/1700/12) as well as Slack.